tyler0999/power-system-optimization/DCpowerflow/readme.md

 ## DC Power Flow Model

-​	We can describe the transmission line as following:

 ​	In DC Power Flow Model, nonlinear model of the AC system is simplified to a linear form through these assumptions:

 • Line resistances (active power losses) are negligible i.e. $R<<X$ .